matejhegedus/DevJobs/README.md

 Project created as part of Junior Guru Challenge from [junior.guru](https://junior.guru/) Discord channel.

+DevJobs is an application for summarizing job listings in the IT field.

 Feature ideas:
 - [ ] Manually input job listings
 - [ ] Display listings in a console window